Folarinnn/baimtwo/README.md

 # Setup Amazon Bedrock agent to call various models.

 ## Introduction
-This project is intended to be a baseline for developers to extend there use cases with Amazon Bedrock agents across most available models in Bedrock.
+This project is intended to be sample code used as a baseline for developers to extend there use cases with Amazon Bedrock agents across various models in Amazon Bedrock.
 This README will guide you through setting this up step by step to empower you to further explore the capabilities of Bedrock agents.

 ## Use cases for this project
 - Multiple model result comparison